Keep existing numbers

 A truly maintainable design should separate identity, coding, data, evidence and access rights.
 This is not only convenient for merchants to maintain, but also convenient for customers to understand.

 Used to establish GEXYRAL internal product records, code scanning inquiries, risk warnings and historical traces.
-Even if the enterprise does not have a GTIN for the time being, it can use PID to run through basic queries first.
+Even if the company does not have GTIN for the time being, it can use PID to run basic queries first.

-Suitable for brands or manufacturers that have already obtained and maintained GTIN.
+Suitable for brands or manufacturers that have acquired and maintained GTIN.
 The platform only records the logos provided by associated merchants, and does not apply for or prove official qualifications for merchants.

 Carries structured fields, public statements, material sources, supporting document summaries, access rights, machine-readable data, and Evidence Pack.